Deleted. If you recheck this box be sure to click Save before leaving page!

 Stress sits in mind and body.
 Relaxation skills which work to build our ability to locate a relaxed state or 'place' in mind OR body are a natural antidote.
 ME recoverers often do report eureka moments or epiphanies about uncovering patterns of stress they experience - or report finding such deep acquaintance with relaxation that pathways away from stress naturally reveal themselves.
 If ongoing detective work to spot stressors represents a major investment in the future, real commitment to discovering our own very personal routes to profound relaxation may yield equally good dividends.

-While PWME have a simple duty to themselves to identify stressors, the things which stress us can feel an unholy mess of difficult issues.
+Even if those of us with ME have a simple duty to ourselves to identify stressors, the things which stress us can feel an unholy mess of difficult issues.
 That mess can be simplified by accepting that only 3 options actually exist.
 We can:- 1) remove ourselves from the source of the stress.
 2) tackle the stressor and (objectively) try to alter its impact.
 3) Failing that, in some cases it is plausible to subjectively tackle the stressor by working to soften the feelings of stress it provokes.
 Taking action on any stressor can start by simply choosing which of these numbers you are going to apply to it.

 Changes in lifestyle, our immediate environment, and relationships with others will often involve communicating with other people in fairly clear terms about how things affect us and how they might cooperate.
 A straight talking dialogue with ourselves will also frequently be needed.
 It might be useful to start with a simple Frame listing key times when you are likely to feel overly-stressed or put too much stress on body or mind.
 Then add a Reframe listing the most likely strategies for achieving 1, 2 or 3 above.